 Embracing diversity and inclusion is a strategic imperative

-An organization’s approach to diversity and inclusion is either a strategic advantage or a looming risk and liability.
+An organization’s approach to diversity and inclusion training is either a strategic advantage or a looming risk and liability.

 - Companies with diverse executive teams are 35% more likely to see better than average profits.
 (2017, McKinsey & Co., Delivering Through Diversity Report);